New Revised Standard Version: NRSV Catholic Edition (NRSV-CE)

+Liturgical use and approval

+The NRSV-CE received the imprimatur of the United States Conference of Catholic Bishops and the Canadian Conference of Catholic Bishops in 1991, granting official approval for Catholic use in private study and devotional reading.

+In 2007, the Canadian conference and the Vatican approved a modification of the NRSV for lectionary use beginning the following year.
+The NRSV-CE, along with the Revised Standard Version (RSV), is also one of the texts adapted and quoted in the English-language edition of the Catechism of the Catholic Church.

 NRSV Updated Edition (NRSVue)

 The New Revised Standard Version Updated Edition (NRSVue) is a major revision of the NRSV.
 A three-year process of reviewing and updating the text of the NRSV was announced at the 2017 Annual Meeting of the Society of Biblical Literature.
-The update was managed by the SBL following an agreement with the copyright-holding NCC.
+The update was managed by the SBL following an agreement with the copyright-holding National Council of Churches (NCC).
 The stated focuses of the review are incorporating advances in textual criticism since the 1989 publication of the NRSV, improving the textual notes, and reviewing the style and rendering of the translation.
 A team of more than fifty scholars, led by an editorial board, is responsible for the review.
 It was released for digital purchase on December 25, 2021, with the first print editions following in 2022.

+Continuing from the original NRSV, the NRSVue is also available with specific editions for the respective Protestant, Catholic, and Ecumenical canons.
+The NRSVue currently serves as the base text for the SBL Study Bible and the Westminster Study Bible.
+The New Oxford Annotated Bible, the fifth edition of which is based on the 1989 NRSV text, is slated to be revised into a sixth edition with the NRSVue as its new base.

+On September 29, 2025, Friendship Press announced that the United States Conference of Catholic Bishops had granted an imprimatur to the NRSVue, approving the New Revised Standard Version Updated Edition, Catholic Edition (NRSVue-CE) for "private use and study by the Catholic faithful".